zeadope-zz/Marlin-DUE/README.md

 If your gcode contains a wide spread of extruder velocities, or you realtime change the building speed, the temperature should be changed accordingly.
 Usually, higher speed requires higher temperature.
 This can now be performed by the AutoTemp function
-By calling M109 S<mintemp> T<maxtemp> F<factor> you enter the autotemp mode.
+By calling M109 S<mintemp> B<maxtemp> F<factor> you enter the autotemp mode.

 You can leave it by calling M109 without any F.
 If active, the maximal extruder stepper rate of all buffered moves will be calculated, and named "maxerate" [steps/sec].
 The wanted temperature then will be set to t=tempmin+factor*maxerate, while being limited between tempmin and tempmax.
 If the target temperature is set manually or by gcode to a value less then tempmin, it will be kept without change.
-Ideally, your gcode can be completely free of temperature controls, apart from a M109 S T F in the start.gcode, and a M109 S0 in the end.gcode.
+Ideally, your gcode can be completely free of temperature controls, apart from a M109 S B F in the start.gcode, and a M109 S0 in the end.gcode.

 *EEPROM:*